leireriel/shopping-cart/README.md

 ...
 Redux:
 * Each component has their own modules (actions, reducers) in order to make the app able to grow easy.
-* React hooks (function components with memo, useEffect)
+* React hooks (function components with memo, useEffect, useState)
-* Redux hooks (useSelector and useDispatch)
+* Redux hooks (useSelector and useDispatch).
+Los estados principales están con redux.

 DONE extras!
 * Discounts